-1.1 Goal Deliberation with "Easy Deliberation"
+Goal Deliberation with "Easy Deliberation"

 One aspect of rational behavior is that agents can pursue multiple goals in parallel.
 Unlike other BDI systems, Jadex provides an architectural framework for deciding how goals interact and how an agent can autonomously decide which goals to pursue.
-This process is called goal deliberation, and is facilitated by the goal lifecycle (introduced in [Chapter 2, BDI Concepts>02 Concepts]) and refined here to facilitate the understanding of the strategy.
-The life cycle introducess the ~active~, ~option~, and ~suspended~ states.
+This process is called goal deliberation, and is facilitated by the goal lifecycle (introduced in Chapter 2, BDI Concepts) and refined here to facilitate the understanding of the strategy.
+The life cycle introducess the active, option, and suspended states.
 The context condition of a goal specifies which goals can possibly be pursued, and which goals have to be suspended.
 A goal deliberation strategy then has the task to choose among the possible (i.e., not suspended) goals by activating some of them, while leaving the others as options (for later processing).

-~Figure 3: Easy deliberation strategy~
+Figure 3: Easy deliberation strategy

-The current release of Jadex includes a goal deliberation strategy called ~Easy Deliberation~, which is designed to allow agent developers to specify the relationships between goals in an easy and intuitive manner.
+The current release of Jadex includes a goal deliberation strategy called Easy Deliberation, which is designed to allow agent developers to specify the relationships between goals in an easy and intuitive manner.
 It is based on goal cardinalities, which restrict the number of goals of a given type that may be active at once, and goal inhibitions, which prohibit certain others goal to be pursued in parallel.
 The figure above shows which goal transitions the strategy uses.
 On the one hand it may transfer an inhibited goal from the active to the option state and on the other hand it can reactivate an option by activating it.
-More details and scientific background about the Easy Deliberation strategy and goal deliberation in general can be found in \langle [Pokahr et al. 05 \rangle].
+More details and scientific background about the Easy Deliberation strategy and goal deliberation in general can be found in [Pokahr et al. 05].

-The goal deliberation settings are included in the goal specification in the ADF Using the $\langle \text{deliberation} \rangle \rangle$ tag.
-The cardinality is specified as an integer value in the cardinality attribute of the $\langle \text{deliberation} \rangle \rangle$ tag.
+The goal deliberation settings are included in the goal specification in the ADF Using the <deliberation> tag.
+The cardinality is specified as an integer value in the cardinality attribute of the <deliberation> tag.
 The default is to allow an unlimited number of goals of a type to be processed at once.
-Inhibition arcs between goal types are specified using the $\sim \text{ref} \sim \text{attribute}$ of the $\langle \text{cinhibits} \rangle \rangle$ tag, which specifies the name of the goal to inhibit.
+Inhibition arcs between goal types are specified using the ref attribute of the <inhibits> tag, which specifies the name of the goal to inhibit.
 Per default, any instance of the inhibiting goal type inhibits any instance of the referenced goal type.
 An expression can be included as content of the inhibits tag, in which case the inhibition only takes effect when the expression evaluates to true.
 Using the expression variables \$goal and \$ref, fine-grained instance-level inhibition releationships may be specified.
-Some goals, such as idle maintain goals, might not alway be in conflict with other goals, therefore it is sometimes required to restrict the inhibit attribute of the \<inhibits\> tag, using "when_active" (default) or "when_in_process" as appropriate.
+Some goals, such as idle maintain goals, might not alway be in conflict with other goals, therefore it is sometimes required to restrict the inhibition to only take effect when the goal is in process.
+This can be specified with the inhibit attribute of the <inhibits> tag, using "when active" (default) or "when in process" as appropriate.
 For a better understanding of the goal deliberation mechanism in the following the deliberation settings of the cleanerworld example will be explained.